Call Today (512) 323-2333

 The journey from a religious visa to a green card involves several steps.
 The process begins with filing Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
 The religious organization typically files this petition on behalf of the religious worker, although the religious worker may do so on their own behalf.

-U.S. Citizenship and Immigration Services (USCIS) will then review the application and potentially request additional evidence or an on-site inspection of the religious organization.
+U.S. Citizenship and Immigration Services (USCIS) will then review the visa application and potentially request additional evidence or an on-site inspection of the religious organization.
 If USCIS approves the I-360 petition, the applicant must monitor the Visa Bulletin.
 This bulletin indicates when a visa number becomes available in the EB-4 category.

 The process typically includes a biometrics appointment for fingerprinting and photos.
 An interview with a USCIS officer or consular official may also be necessary.
 Upon completing these steps, USCIS or the Department of State issues the green card, granting permanent residency.